Patella Alta

 • Rest: it is important to rest from aggravating activities to allow any inflammation to settle

-• Strengthening Exercises: strengthening the knee, kneecap and buttock muscles can help to correct patella position and thus reduce pain and improve knee stability with a high riding patella - see knee strengthening exercises
+• Strengthening Exercises: strengthening the knee, kneecap and buttock muscles can help to correct patella position and thus reduce pain and improve knee stability with a high riding patella - see knee strengthening exercises to find the best exercises for you

-• Physical Therapy: Manual therapy can help to improve the resting position of the kneecap
+• Physical Therapy: Manual therapy can help to improve the resting position of the kneecap but should only be carried out by a qualified physical therapist

 • Patellar Taping: taping can also help to correct the position of the patella.
 Your physio will show you how to tape the knee yourself so you can use sports tape yourself when exercising.